-2. This Committee will serve as the institution's principal accreditation self-study committee.
-The principal committee chair will be a person familiar with the college's administrative structure, mission, goals, and objectives.
-They shall be provided to facilities, equipment, data, cooperation, and support staff in as timely a manner as may be required.
-Each of the seven-accreditation database subjects will have a separate committee: Governance and Administration, Educational Program and Structure, Students, Basic Science, Clinical Science and Finances.
-Faculty, Management/oversight committee Chair will have exclusive responsibility to serve as coordinator, provide executive direction, initiate data collection activities, develop a schedule in consultation with each of the Subject committee chairs, provide senior institution officials with time/budget requirements and serve as the contact coordinator with IAOMC.
-After consultation with the Subject chairs, they will be solely responsible for appointing the members of any subject committee members, administrators, faculty members, students, and others associated with the medical college and its clinical affiliates.
-They will direct completion of the IAOMC database and attachments and will analyse the database and other compliance documentation, develop self-study subcommittee reports, and synthesise the topical reports into an institutional summary report.
-The Chair reviews the database, self-study summary report, and other required documents for completeness, accuracy, consistency [internal and external], and currency.

-2. Standards Subject Review

-- 1. Senior institution officials will ensure the self-study participants have the time, staff, and financial resources to timely complete their assignments. - 2.
+- 2. This Committee will serve as the institution's principal accreditation self study committee.
+The principal committee chair will be a person familiar with the schools administrative structure, mission, goals and objectives.
+He/she shall be provided to facilities, equipment, data, cooperation, and support staff in as timely a manner as may be required.
+Each of the seven-accreditation database subjects will have a separate committee: Governance and Administration, Educational Program and Structure, Faculty, Students, Basic Science, Clinical Science and Finances.
+The Management/oversight committee Chair will have exclusive responsibility to serve as coordinator, provide executive direction, initiate data collection activities, develop a schedule in consultation with each of the Subject committee chairs, provide senior institution officials with time/budget requirements and serve as the contact coordinator with IAOMC.
+He/she will, after consultation with the Subject chairs, be solely responsible to appoint the members of any Subject committee, administrators, faculty members, students, and others associated with the medical school and its clinical affiliates.
+He/she will direct completion of the IAOMC database and attachments and will analyze the database and other compliance documentation, develop self-study sub committee reports, and synthesize the topical reports into an institutional summary report.
+The Chair reviews the database, self-study summary report, and other required documents for completeness, accuracy, consistency [internal and external], and currency. - 2.
+Standards Subject Review - 1.
+Senior institution officials will insure the self-study participants have the time and staff and financial resources to timely complete their assignments. - 2.
 There should be a general direction to all involved to promote the most efficient systems.
-Avoid unnecessary time-consuming meetings by utilising emails to exchange ideas and positions.
-Dedicated conference calls are restricted to those whose input and expertise require their participation.
+Avoid unnecessary time-consuming meetings by utilizing emails for the exchange of ideas and positions.
+Dedicated conference calls restricted to those whose input and expertise require their participation.
 Email voting used by IAOMC and outlined in its bylaws is recommended.
 No meeting should be held without a detailed agenda and reading materials sent in advance of the meeting.
-A digest of the meeting transcript should be sent to participants as soon as it can be prepared, and a copy of that transcript should be available to all participants.

-3. Standards Subject Committees

-1. The basic division of labour will focus first on the Standards Subject Chairs and be kept as streamlined as possible.
+A digest of the transcript of the meeting should be sent to participants as soon as it can be prepared.
+A copy of that transcript should be available to all participants. - 3.
+Standards Subject Committees - The basic division of labor will focus first on the Standards Subject Chairs and be kept as streamlined as possible.
 Each standards subject will have a Subject committee reporting to the Management/oversight committee.
-A school with multiple clinical campuses should create a separate subcommittee to review each campus.
-It would also be helpful to have one or more management/ oversight committee members on each standards subject committee to provide continuity and facilitate communication.
+A school with multiple clinical campuses should create a separate sub committee to review each campus.
+It also would be useful to have one or more members of management/ oversight committee on each standards subject committee, to provide continuity and facilitate communication.
 Each committee should review the relevant portions of the database and address the questions provided.
 Committees may need to collect other data germane to their areas of responsibility (e.g., strategic planning documents, benchmark data, etc.).
 The committee or group that reviews database subjects and standards dealing with medical students should include the independent student analysis in its materials, along with the relevant database sections.
 All committees should promptly complete their data gathering, analysis, and reporting.